joshprzybyszewski/fractals/README.md

 ### What it is

 This is called the "dragon fractal" (AKA the Jurassic Park fractal).
-You can google more about it (I found [this](https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/11069/versions/2/previews/html/dragon_curve.html#:~:text=The%20Dragon%20Curve%20is%20a,a%20novel%20by%20Michael%20Crichton.&text=The%20user%20is%20encouraged%20to,Number%20of%20fractal%20iterations) after building my own).
+You can google more about it (here's a [quick link](https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/11069/versions/2/previews/html/dragon_curve.html#:~:text=The%20Dragon%20Curve%20is%20a,a%20novel%20by%20Michael%20Crichton.&text=The%20user%20is%20encouraged%20to,Number%20of%20fractal%20iterations)).
+I've always been fascinated with this fractal because it's a model of folding a piece of paper in half "n" times and then unfolding it so that each crease is at 90 degrees.
+What's fascinating and unexpected is that the paper will never attempt to cross-over itself; instead it may meet at an intersection but then parts ways.

 ### How I built it